i

 Advertising Disclosure

 We are an independent, advertising-supported comparison service.
 The offers that appear on this site are from companies from which we receive compensation.
 This compensation may impact how and where products appear on this site, including for example, the order in which they may appear within listing categories.
-The scoring is determined at our own discretion and should not be considered an endorsement (express or implied).
+The ranking is determined at our own discretion and should not be considered an endorsement (express or implied).
 The information and vendors which appear on this site is subject to change at any time.
-To the extent that ratings appear on this site, such rating is determined by our subjective opinion and based on a methodology that aggregates a number of factors, including but not limited to, our analysis of brand market share and reputation, each brand's consumer volume, compensation paid to us, and general consumer interest.
+To the extent that ratings and rankings appear on this site, these are determined by both our subjective opinion and based on a methodology that aggregates a number of factors, including but not limited to, our analysis of brand market share based on origination volume and number of leads purchased, reputation according to such factors as JD Power customer service awards, compensation paid to us, and general consumer interest and awareness.
+For Credit Cards, Quicken Compare has partnered with CardRatings for our coverage of specific credit card products.
+Quicken Compare and CardRatings may receive a commission from card issuers.

 Quicken Compare Score